bmendes14/CR-Project/README.md

 # CR-Project
-Sort number by number of bits to 1
+Sort number by number consecutive of bits to 1